There are three types of emergency contraception (EC) or “morning after” pills:

 There are no known long-term complications associated with taking EC pills.
 Common short-term side effects include nausea, headaches, and fatigue.

-If you have questions about the morning-after pill or contraception, talk to your local pharmacist or other healthcare provider.
+If you have questions about the morning-after pill or contraception, talk to your healthcare provider or local pharmacist.